Surf Coast Toy Library Child Safe Policy and Statement of Commitment

 Children should never be left unsupervised in the care of toy library staff or volunteers.
 Parents/guardians should always supervise their children at the toy library.
 Wherever feasible toy libraries should implement the ‘two-person rule’ – ensuring there are two people present when the toy library is open.

 Our organisational culture aims for all staff and volunteers to feel confident and comfortable in discussing any allegations of child abuse or child safety concerns.
 Education is important to ensure that everyone in our organisation understands that child safety is everyone’s responsibility.
-All staff receives training on our code of conduct.
+All staff receive training on our code of conduct.

 Any inappropriate behaviour will be reported through appropriate channels, including the relevant government department or police, depending on the severity and urgency of the matter.